phishy/mediainfo-lambda/README.md

 ### Compiling Mediainfo

-This compiles Mediainfo with libcurl so that it can be useful with URLs.
+This compiles Mediainfo with libcurl and other libraries so that it can be useful with signed URLs.

 `./compile.sh`